effektif/user-docs/docs/integration/connectors.rst

 ^^^^^^^^^^^^^^

 When you use a connector form field to select a record, you can use the record’s data in the workflow.
-Signavio Workflow only stores the record’s ID as a reference, and fetches the entire record when needed, when accessing the nested data.
+Workflow Accelerator only stores the record’s ID as a reference, and fetches the entire record when needed, when accessing the nested data.

 To make a record’s fields available, in the :ref:`connector-descriptor`, set the ``fetchOneAvailable`` flag to ``true``.
 The connector must also make the records available as the following HTTP resource.